-- When the beds do need weeding, the soil is so nice and hasn’t been compacted with walking on them that the weeds just pull up easily.
-For example, I can weed a 4′ x 12′ bed in 10 to 15 minutes with just hand tools AND only a few weeds come up the entire remainder of the season.
-I just pull them here and there when I’m out harvesting.
-I NEVER have to spend hours weeding the garden and I can always find my plants even if I go on vacation!
+In spring before planting I can weed a 4′ x 12′ raised bed in 10 to 15 minutes with just hand tools and after that only a few weeds appear the entire remainder of the season.
+It’s easy to just pull them here and there when I’m out harvesting.
+I NEVER have to spend hours weeding the garden after planting.

 Have I convinced you yet?

 You can make beds out of untreated wood, cinder blocks, stacked concrete or other stone blocks or even just raised dirt sides (though they are harder to maintain).
 One other benefit for people who will see the beds from their house is that it’s easy to make them look pretty and they look neat and tidy even at the end of the season with their permanent sides.

 As you can see from my rough sketch above, it doesn’t have to be fancy or well-drawn, but it should be as much to scale as possible (each square on the graph paper above equals 2 feet).
 Here are the most important things to think about:

 - How much time do you have & how much produce your family needs.
 My big advice here is to START SMALL.
 You can always add more later.
 It took us 3-4 years to fully complete the plan I show above.
 We started with the 6 long raised beds and added from there.

 - What do you want included?
 Just raised beds for vegetables or do you want to include more permanent things like fruiting trees and shrubs or perennial vegetables like asparagus?